yshrsmz/LicenseAdapter/README.md

 List<LicenseEntry> dataset = new ArrayList<>();

-// library that is not hosted on GitHub licenses.add(Licenses.noContent("Android SDK", "Google Inc.", "https://developer.android.com/sdk/terms.html"));
+// library that is not hosted on GitHub dataset.add(Licenses.noContent("Android SDK", "Google Inc.", "https://developer.android.com/sdk/terms.html"));
-// library that is hosted on GitHub, but does not provide license text licenses.add(Licenses.fromGitHub("gabrielemariotti/changeloglib", Licenses.LICENSE_APACHE_V2));
+// library that is hosted on GitHub, but does not provide license text dataset.add(Licenses.fromGitHub("gabrielemariotti/changeloglib", Licenses.LICENSE_APACHE_V2));
 // library that is hosted on GitHub, and "LICENSE.txt" is provided dataset.add(Licenses.fromGitHub("google/dagger"));
 // library that is hosted on GitHub, and license file is provided as "LICENSE"